binerogroup/documentation/secret-store/index.rst

 Using our secret store, you are able to give the platform access to secrets such as certificates and keys in a secure manner.

-We support various secret formats and also incorporate ACLs (Access Control Lists) so as to be able to give certain :doc:`API-user </getting-started/users>` access to secrets while withholding access to other users.
+We support different secret formats and also incorporate ACLs (Access Control Lists) allowing you to give certain :doc:`API-user </getting-started/users>` access to secrets while withholding access for other users.

-Here are some examples of secrets that could be saved in our secret store:
+Here are some examples of secrets that you can store in our secret store:

 - Symmetric Keys - Used to perform reversible encryption of data at rest, typically using the AES algorithm set.
-This type of key is required to enable features like encrypted Swift containers and Cinder volumes, encrypted Cloud Backups, etc.
+This is a required type to enable features such as encrypted Swift containers and Cinder volumes, encrypted Cloud Backups and so on.

-- Asymmetric Keys - Asymmetric key pairs (sometimes referred to as public / private keys) are used in many scenarios where secure communication between parties is desired.
+- Asymmetric Keys - Asymmetric key pairs (sometimes referred to as public / private keys) has many use-cases, in most scenarios it's used for securing communication between parties.
 The most common case is with SSL/TLS certificates.

-- Raw Secrets - Barbican stores secrets as a base64 encoded block of data (encrypted, naturally).
+- Raw Secrets - Barbican stores secrets as a base64 encoded block of data (that is then stored encrypted).

 Some of the services in the platform that consume secrets are: